scalatra/scalatra-website/getting-started/project-structure.md

 [sbt-eclipse](https://github.com/typesafehub/sbteclipse) or
-[sbt-idea](https://github.com/mpeltonen/sbt-idea) to make sbt dependencies available to your IDE, make sure you re-run `sbt-eclipse` or `sbt-idea` from within sbt whenever you add or update a dependency in `build.sbt`.
+[sbt-idea](https://github.com/mpeltonen/sbt-idea) to make sbt dependencies available to your IDE, make sure you re-run `sbt-eclipse` or `sbt-idea` from within sbt whenever you add or update a dependency in `project/build.scala`.

 The default dependencies are: